 The Rehab grant provides qualified homeowners the opportunity to complete needed home repairs; the grant is very sought after.
-Most applicants are elderly with low fixed incomes and low-income female-headed households.
-Due to Rehab being the activity where residuals from program year funded activities are transferred, the FY 2019 Rehab activity has not exhausted the money available for projects.
-In FY 2018, 18 minor and major rehab projects were completed, a total cost of \$219,006.52.
-As of now, for FY 2019, by the time this plan becomes official, there will be approximately 10 projects completed; averaging five projects per applications cycle and with a growing waitlist.
-It is evident that this program is needed; however, not having enough contractors to complete as many projects as possible is a limitation that hinders the amount of projects that can be completed at a time.
-Nonetheless, due to having FY 2019 funding available, it was determined that FY 2020 would be lower funded than usual.
-This will enable the usage of those funds to other projects otherwise funded lower amounts, such allotting \$130,000 for the sidewalk project.
+Most applicants are elderly with low fixed incomes and low-income femaleheaded households.
+Due to Rehab being the activity where residuals from program year funded activities are transferred, the FY 2020 Rehab activity has not exhausted the money available for projects.
+As of now, for FY 2021, by the time this plan becomes official, there will be approximately 8 projects underway; averaging four projects per applications cycle.
+It is evident that this program is needed; however, not having enough contractors to complete as many projects as possible and the increased potential for fraud is a limitation that hinders the amount of projects that can be completed at a time.
+Nonetheless, due to having FY 2020 funding still available, it was determined that FY 2021 would be lower funded than usual.
+This will enable the usage of those funds to other projects otherwise funded lower amount.